Continuously export Microsoft Defender for Cloud data

-Continuous export lets you fully customize what will be exported, and where it will go.
+You fully customize what will be exported, and where it will go with continuous export.
 For example, you can configure it so that:

 - All high severity alerts are sent to an Azure Event Hub